eesmith42/AccessAPO_OIWebsite/README.md

 <h1 align="center">Accessing the APO-OI Website for Updates</h1>

-Updates to make to this document:
-- key will change every year or so --> contact its
-- move branch thing to top of the page
-- when the website updates, it might not look updated on your laptop, just clear cache and then reload it
 - add anchor tags to emails (example in chat saved from 3/10 meeting)

 ## Description